elenabakhtina/19thCenturyLiterature_PredictingGender/README.md

 I'm starting with classical literature of 19th century, which is my first research in a series of few.

-## Data
-I visited Gutenberg Project to get the data.
-Altogether I analyzed novels and short stories by 60 authors.
+To get the data, I visited [the Gutenberg Project](http://www.gutenberg.org/wiki/Main_Page).
+Altogether I analyzed novels and short stories written by 60 authors (30 men/30 women).